UK working with partners on Ukraine peace, Starmer says as Trump blasts Europe

 Ukraine and its European allies are likely to insist that any ceasefire comes with security guarantees from both the US and the coalition of the willing convened by the UK and France, while also resisting the transfer of territory to Russia.

-The Ukrainian leader, who continues his diplomatic tour of Europe, is expected to send a revised plan to the White House as soon as Tuesday.
+The Ukrainian leader, who continues his diplomatic tour of Europe, said he would send “refined documents” to the White House “in the near future”.

+He wrote on X: “The Ukrainian and European components are now more developed, and we are ready to present them to our partners in the US.
+Together with the American side, we expect to swiftly make the potential steps as doable as possible.”

 In his interview with Politico released on Tuesday, Mr Trump again pushed Mr Zelensky to agree to the US proposal that Ukraine transfer territory to Russia, claiming that Moscow retains the “upper hand” and that Kyiv must “play ball”.